Pioneering an unconventional period-tracking platform.

 Prototyping

-This process helps identify usability issues early, gather user feedback, and refine the product before final development, ultimately leading to a more user-friendly and effective design.
+This process helps identify usability issues early, gather user

 Testing